Welcome. I am James McGillis.

 The Book Cliffs, near Thompson Springs, in Grand Valley, Utah - Click for larger image

-Front entrance, the Abbey House, Moab, Utah - Click for larger image (http://jamesmcgillis.cxom)
+Front entrance, the former Edward Abbey House, Moab, Utah - Click for larger image (http://jamesmcgillis.cxom)

-Seeing red, the engineer of the Zephyr had no choice but to shut down the throttles and actuate the air-brakes.
-As brake shoes applied friction to each wheel, the engine of the aluminum-clad streamliner shot past the passenger platform.
+Seeing red, the engineer of the Zephyr had no choice but to shut down the throttles and actuate the air-brakes in full emergency mode.
+As massive brake shoes applied friction to each steel wheel, the engine of the aluminum-clad streamliner shot past the passenger platform.
 Grinding, creaking, and then shuddering, the engine came to a halt in a cottonwood grove beyond the station.
 “Peace at last, peace at last”, was all that the U.P. engineer managed to say.
-Luckily, the train was comprised of ten cars, so Abbey could board the last car, which stood quietly at the far end of the platform.
+Luckily, the train was comprised of ten cars, so Abbey could board the last car, which by then stood creaking at the far end of the platform.

-The Moab Rim, from the Abbey House on Spanish Valley Drive, Moab, UT - Click for larger image (http://jamesmcgillis.com)
+The Moab Rim, from the former Edward Abbey House on Spanish Valley Drive, Moab, UT - Click for larger image (http://jamesmcgillis.com)

 As a town, Thompson Springs survives to this day for only one reason, which is water.
 As strange as it may seem, at Thompson Springs there is free flowing water in the desert.
 Even now, residents can pull up to the town's water dispensing station and fill truck-mounted water tanks as needed.
 "Be sure to shut off the valve when you are done", reads a nearby sign.
 First used to support cattle and sheep ranching, the springs later made a reliable water-stop for steam locomotives.
 As Abbey so eloquently decried in Desert Solitaire, the West was changing.
 When his train departed Thompson Springs that rainy, autumn night, its gleaming silver locomotive no longer required water-stops.
 The diesel-electric motors powering its drive-wheels made Thompson Springs obsolete.